Toheeb-Ojuolape/LNchat/README.md

 - [x] And the best part is you can choose to be anonymous (more or less pseudonymous)

+# To install
+Clone this repo and then run npm install

+Then run npm run serve to load up the project

 # This is the frontend half of the LN⚡CHAT project.
 You can find the backend part of the project here: https://github.com/Toheeb-Ojuolape/lnchat-api